 Emotional Support Animals (ESAs) - pets that provide comfort and support for mental health conditions - underwent a major policy change in air travel.
 As of January 2021, airlines no longer have to accommodate ESAs as service animals.

-This means emotional support animals now travel as regular pets, subject to standard pet fees, carrier requirements, and size restrictions.
-While these animals still provide valuable mental health benefits to their owners at home, they don't receive the special flight privileges they once did, such as flying free or sitting at their owner's feet.
+This means emotional support animals now travel as regular pets, subject to standard pet fees, additional requirements, and size restrictions.
+While these animals still provide valuable mental health benefits to their owners at home, they don't receive the special flight privileges they once did, such as flying free or sitting at their owner's feet in the aircraft cabin.

 If you previously flew with an ESA, you'll need to follow standard pet travel procedures and fees, or consider having your animal trained and certified as a service dog if they perform specific tasks related to a disability.